infofiend/Hue-Lights-Groups-Scenes/README.md

 **UPDATED:  new abilities include**

-1. Color Temperature Slider Control from Bulbs or Groups
+1. Color Temperature Slider Control from Bulb or Group devices

-2. Transition Time Slider Control from Bulbs or Groups
+2. Transition Time Slider Control from Bulb or Group devices

-3. Ability to update Scene settings directly from Scene device
+3. Ability to update - directly from Scene devices - any Scene settings with current lightstates

 4. Scene devices can retrieve & display Hue Hub sceneID